 Blood that flows between the chambers of your heart, or out of your heart into the aorta, must pass through a heart valve.
 These valves open enough to allow blood to flow through.
 They then close, keeping blood from flowing backward.

 When these valves do not work well (become too leaky or too narrow), blood does not flow correctly through the heart to the body.
 This problem may cause heart failure or make heart failure worse.

 Heart valve surgery may be needed to repair or replace one of the valves.

 Some types of surgery are done for severe heart failure when other treatments no longer work.
 These procedures are often used when a person is waiting for a heart transplant.
 They are also sometimes used long term in cases when transplant is not planned or possible.

-Examples of some of these devices include left ventricular assist device (LVAD), right ventricular assist devices (RVAD) or a total artificial hearts.
+Examples of some of these devices include left ventricular assist devices (LVAD), right ventricular assist devices (RVAD), or a total artificial hearts.
 They are considered for use if you have severe heart failure that cannot be controlled with medicine or a special pacemaker.

 - Ventricular assist devices (VAD) help your heart pump blood from the pumping chambers of your heart to either the lungs or to the rest of your body These pumps may be implanted in your body or connected to a pump outside your body.

 - You may be on a waiting list for a heart transplant.
-Some patients who get a VAD are very ill and may already be on a heart-lung bypass machine.
+Some people who get a VAD are very ill and may already be on a heart-lung bypass machine.